-Most of my trips to Queensland have been to visit theme parks or the beach, so I haven't had much
+Most of my trips to Queensland have been to visit theme parks or the beach, but I have been fortunate enough

 Most swimming holes in far north Queensland will be closed during the wet season due to